pubnub/pubnub-mcp-server/resources/sdk_docs/javascript_publish-and-subscribe.md

 # Publish/Subscribe API for JavaScript SDK

-Send a message to one recipient or broadcast to many subscribers.
+PubNub delivers messages worldwide in less than 30 ms. Publish to one or many subscribers.
 For conceptual details, see Connection Management and Publish Messages.

 ##### Supported and recommended asynchronous patterns

-- PubNub supports Callbacks, Promises, and Async/Await.
+- Supports Callbacks, Promises, and Async/Await.
-- Recommended: Async/Await.
-Use try...catch to receive status errors.
+- Recommended: Async/Await with try...catch for error handling.

 ## Publish[​](#publish)

 `publish()` sends a message to all channel subscribers.
+PubNub replicates the message across its PoPs and delivers it to all subscribed clients on that channel.

 - Prerequisites and limitations
-  - Initialize with `publishKey`.
+  - Initialize PubNub with the publishKey.
-  - You don’t need to be subscribed to publish.
+  - You don't need to subscribe to publish.
-  - You can’t publish to multiple channels simultaneously.
+  - You cannot publish to multiple channels simultaneously.
 - Security
-  - Enable TLS/SSL by setting `ssl: true` during initialization.
-Optional message encryption is available.
+  - Enable TLS/SSL by setting ssl: true during initialization.
+  - Optional message encryption via CryptoModule.
 - Message data
-  - Any JSON-serializable type (object, array, number, string).
-Don’t send special classes or functions.
-UTF‑8 strings supported.
+  - Any JSON-serializable type (objects, arrays, strings, numbers).
+Avoid special classes/functions.
+Strings may include any UTF‑8 characters.
-  - Don’t JSON serialize the `message` and `meta` parameters—serialization is automatic.
+  - Don't JSON serialize the message or meta; the SDK handles serialization.
 - Size
-  - Max message size: 32 KiB (including escaped characters and channel name).
-Aim for < 1,800 bytes for optimal performance.
-Exceeding the limit returns “Message Too Large”.
+  - Max 32 KiB (includes escaped characters and channel name).
+Target under ~1,800 bytes.
+  - Exceeding limit returns Message Too Large.
 - Publish rate
-  - Publish as fast as bandwidth allows; soft throughput limit applies.
-In-memory queue holds 100 messages; exceeding may cause drops.
+  - Soft throughput limits; subscriber queues hold up to 100 messages.
+Large bursts can drop older messages if subscribers lag.
 - Custom message type
-  - Optional `customMessageType` for business-specific labels (for example, `text`, `action`, `poll`).
+  - customMessageType: 3–50 chars, case-sensitive alphanumeric; dashes/underscores allowed; cannot start with special chars or pn_ / pn- (examples: text, action, poll).
 - Best practices
-  - Publish serially; verify success before sending the next.
-  - On failure, retry.
+  - Publish serially, not concurrently.
+  - Check success code (e.g., [1,"Sent","136074940..."]); on failure ([0,"blah","<timetoken>"]), retry.
-  - Keep queue under 100 messages.
+  - Keep in-memory queues under 100 messages.
-  - Throttle bursts (for example, ≤ 5 messages/second).
+  - Throttle bursts (e.g., ≤5 messages/sec) to meet latency targets.

 ### Method(s)[​](#methods)

+To Publish a message:

 ```
 `1pubnub.publish({